Zen to Go Logo

 • Comfortable chairs: The same desk chairs work perfectly.

-• A guide: It can be a team leader with a simple script or an audio recording of a guided meditation.
+• A guide: It can be a team leader with a simple script or an audio of a guided meditation.

 From our experience at Zen to Go, we have learned that simplicity is the best strategy.
-The most successful initiatives are those that integrate naturally into the routine, without requiring significant changes or complex preparations.
+The most successful initiatives are those that integrate naturally into the routine, without requiring large changes or complex preparations.

-Quick Start Plan for Mindfulness in the Office
+Quick start plan for mindfulness in the office

 Phase